USA Muddy track means Arrogate misses Pegasus prep | Horse Racing News

 Pegasus World Cup prep

-USA: Breeders' Cup Classic hero Arrogate will miss his prep for the $12 million Pegasus World Cup at Santa Anita on Sunday because the track is too wet.
+USA: Breeders' Cup Classic hero Arrogate will miss his prep for the $12 million Pegasus World Cup at Santa Anita on Sunday because conditions at the track are not suitable.

 Trainer Bob Baffert had hoped to run Arrogate in the Grade 2 San Pasqual Stakes, but sloppy conditions at Santa Anita mean the four-year-old will head straight to Gulfstream Park for the world's richest race on January 28.